Karaoke teaches people to bear the awful singing of ordinary citizens, and enjoy it anyway.

 Two girls singing karaoke.

-Karaoke is popular across the world and brings people together. | Photo by Joanna SCD
+Karaoke is popular worldwide and brings people together. | Photo by Joanna SCD

-Karaoke has enabled a generation of talented singers to go from unknown and singing in their showers to singers who have no problem picking up a microphone and performing their favorite tracks in front of their families, friends, and strangers at a bar.
+As we can see, karaoke was not about a person with a microphone singing a song; it was about a musician seeking to be closer to his audience and to sing with them.
+Karaoke has enabled a generation of talented singers to go from being unknown and singing in their showers to confidently picking up a microphone and performing their favorite tracks in front of their families, friends, and strangers at a bar.

 phone_android